Korzybie, Pomeranian Voivodeship

 Korzybie (Zollbrück) is a village in the administrative district of Gmina Kępice, within Słupsk County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 7 km north of Kępice, 21 km south-west of Słupsk, and 115 km west of the regional capital Gdańsk.

 For the history of the region, see History of Pomerania.

 Former chairman of the German Party of Democratic Socialism, Lothar Bisky, was born here in 1941.

+Geography

+The village is located in Farther Pomerania, about 14 km southeast of Sławno and 24 km southwest of Słupsk, in the proglacial valley of the Wieprza.

+The Voivodeship road 209 leads to the village, connecting Sławno (National Road 6) with Suchorze (National Road 21) and Bytów (National Road 20).